Virv12/kitsurai/README.md

 Every node knows all the tables and their parameters.

 To create a table the following happens:
-- The client connect to a node, which we will call the router, and specifies the table parameters.
+- The client connects to a node, which we will call the router, and specifies the table parameters.
 - The router generates a uuid for the table.
-- The router list the nodes and ask them to reserve some bandwidth for the table.
+- The router lists the nodes and asks them to reserve some bandwidth for the table.
 - Once the router has enough bandwidth reserved it defines a list of nodes responsible for storing the table.
 - The router asks the nodes to commit the table.
 - The router returns success and the table uuid to the client.